 There are some differences between Correlation and regression.

 - Correlation shows the quantity of the degree to which two variables are associated.
 It does not fix a line through the data points.
 You compute a correlation that shows how much one variable changes when the other remains constant.
 When r is 0.0, the relationship does not exist.
-When r is positive, one variable goes high as the other one.
+When r is positive, one variable goes high as the other goes up.
 When r is negative, one variable goes high as the other goes down.

 - Linear regression finds the best line that predicts y from x, but Correlation does not fit a line.